lncd/bebop/README.txt

 == Changelog ==

+v1.1 - 20.09.2012 - Major Release

+This version changes some fundemental aspects of the plugin source code.
+See features for details.

+bebop feeds appear to be caching.

+Need more feedback on adding an account e.g. new feed

+Takes too long for resources to appear in unverified area.  - I shall work on the cron, so that an account can retrieve data immediately once an account had been added.

+Bebop panel area needs icon - I shall change

+Language file for switching language/terminology

+Do atom feeds work? e.g. http://orbital.blogs.lincoln.ac.uk/feed/atom/

+apostrophe as \\\\

+change RSS buttons - should be on bar next to the OER filter.

+Boone's email.

+change uninstall hook back.

 v1.0.1 - 11.09.2012 - minor release.

 This version adds a couple of extra features, but more importantly fixes a major bug regarding import limits and importing items.